DannyFirmin/java-exercises-comp1110/src/comp1110/lab2/README.md

 	You should compete the following exercise.
 In these steps you will update your *personal* comp1110-labs repo with some changes.

-	1. open your comp1110-labs repo in IntelliJ.
+	1. Open your comp1110-labs repo in IntelliJ.
 	2. Select VCS -> Git -> Remotes...
 	3. Select the "+" button to add the comp1110 labs repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs.git`).
 Select OK.